acend/helm-basics-training/content/en/docs/02.0/_index.md

 helm create mychart
 ```

 You'll now find a `mychart` directory with the newly created chart.
-It already is a valid and fully functional chart which deploys nginx.
+It already is a valid and fully functional chart which deploys a nginx instance.
 Have a look at the generated files and their content.
 For an explanation of the files, visit the [Helm Developer Documentation](https://docs.helm.sh/developing_charts/#the-chart-file-structure).
 In a later section you'll find all the information about Helm templates.

 {{< onlyWhen mobi >}}
 Because you cannot pull the `nginx` container image on your cluster, you have to use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image.
-Change your now `values.yaml` to match the following:
+Change your `values.yaml` to match the following:

 ```yaml
 [...]